bheim/digital-garden-jekyll-template/_notes/I was curious whether I should be concerned about the carbon emissions from ChatGPT.md

 This isn't a very tractable number.
 But, assuming I drive a gasoline car that gets 25 mpg, here's what generates the same amount of CO2.

 If the grocery store is 5 miles away, this is 15 trips to the grocery store and back.

 If I commute 10 miles to work every day, this is 7.5 commutes.

 If I go on a road trip from Chicago to LA, this is 6.25% of my trip.

 **Let's say I switch to an EV from a gasoline car and that I commute 20 miles to work and back every day.**

-This would lead to the production of 3872 pounds of CO2.
-If I switch to an EV, it would be about a fourth of that, effectively saving nearly 3000 pounds of CO2 emissions
+Driving my gas car leads to the production of 3872 pounds of CO2.
+If I switch to an EV, it would be about a fourth of that, effectively saving nearly 3000 pounds of CO2 emissions.

+This is one of many examples where the emissions from ChatGPT are orders of magnitude smaller than the emissions from other decisions you make.
+Four hour 3 hour plane rides and that will be an extra 3 metric tons of CO2.

+Eating red meat once a week?
+That's 75% of a ton.
+If you replaced that with chicken, it would only be 7.5%.

+The real concern shouldn't be ChatGPT.
+It should be decisions to live far from home (where you'll fly often), driving a gasoline-powered car, and eating red meat.

 ##### This is [whataboutism](https://www.eia.gov/tools/faqs/faq.php?id=74&t=11#:~:text=U.S.%20net%20generation%20resulted%20in,of%20the%20electric%20power%20plant.)!